 Plasticine is still under my fingernails following an afternoon examining new principles and ideas for creating masterplans for high density, intense city neighbourhoods.
-A group of architects, planners, academics, landscapers developers and anthropologists debated what might be the ideal conditions for future dwellers in a much denser city: would private cars have become outmoded leaving car parks to be returned to nature, or would urban nature be so constrained that high rise hydoponics producing salads on our doorstep would replace flowerbeds and grassy parks.
+Led by Kathryn Firth, Andrew Grant & Keith Bradley, a group of architects, planners, academics, landscapers developers and anthropologists debated what might be the ideal conditions for future dwellers in a much denser city: would private cars have become outmoded leaving car parks to be returned to nature, or would urban nature be so constrained that high rise hydoponics producing salads on our doorstep would replace flowerbeds and grassy parks.
 We argued!
 No-one won, but several strong themes emerged, topped by the overwhelming need for policy to be forward thinking enough to provide the design guidance professionals and developers will need.
-With thanks to Kathryn Firth and Fielden Clegg Bradley Studios.
+With thanks to Fielden Clegg Bradley Studios.

 Spring Green News

 Thanks to lovely Abigail Willis, author of the London Garden Guide, our pocket park at Leake Street is featured in Time Out.
 The acid tones of the heuchera seemed a perfect fit for the grafitti last Spring, but with every passing weekend the backdrop can change.
 Sunnier days ahead and the prospect of great cooking from Lower Marsh Market should lure you to visit this little urban oasis on Waterloo.

 The Festival Approach

 We were asked for a few words on designing for garden festivals - possibly for a Garden Design Journal piece - here is the unedited version!